KonKarras/Logistic-Regression-for-Absenteeism-Prediction/README.md

 # Results - (Future Update)

-The results will be further analyzed and visualized in Tableau in a future update, but with a regression score of 0.742 one could suggest that experimentation and possibly better predictions are achievable through alternative approaches such as Linear Regression or even Neural Networks.
+The results will be further analyzed and visualized in Tableau in a future update, also including the deployment of the project, but with a regression score of 0.742 one could suggest that experimentation and possibly better predictions are achievable through alternative approaches such as Linear Regression or even Neural Networks.